![]() |

 The 1891 census lists Edward as the postmaster, living with his wife and six children and a boarder, Alice Merry Jackson (15) telegraph clerk.
 By 1901, Edward is again listed as a builder and the post office has moved.

-Early 1900s postcard showing Carpenters Cottage far right and cottages now demolished in the centre Image from the NMLHS part of the Images of North Mymms Collection |
+Photograph of Early 1900s postcard showing Carpenters Cottage far right and cottages now demolished in the centre NMLHS Images of North Mymms Collection

 Location 2: Right-hand end cottage, now demolished, next to the Old Bakery

-1924 25 inch OS map from the Peter Miller Collection |
+1924 25 inch OS map from the Peter Miller Collection

 The 1901 census lists Maud Louise Moon (27) from Coleford, Somerset as sub-postmistress and dressmaker, head of household and living with her brother, Oliver (28) piano tuner, sister Winifred (25) and sister Martha, sub-post office clerk.